-There may be an exception to this principle in order to respond to a newly raised objection during the appeal proceedings, if the patent as maintained in a modified form were otherwise to be revoked, the revocation being the direct consequence of an inadmissible amendment (A123 (2) CBE73) that the opposition division had admitted.
+There may be an exception to this principle in order to respond to a newly raised objection during the appeal procedure, if the patent as maintained in an amended form should otherwise be revoked, this revocation being the direct consequence of & #8217; an inadmissible modification (A123 (2) CBE73) that the opposition division had admitted.

-In such circumstances, the patentee may be authorized, in order to remedy the situation, to submit the following motions, in order:
+In such circumstances, the patent owner may be authorized, in order to remedy this situation, to present the following requests, in order:

 decision G2 / 99 was issued on July 12, 2000.